MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Set-Alias.md

 ## NOTES

+PowerShell includes the following aliases for `Set-Alias`:

+- All platforms:
+  - `sal`

 PowerShell includes built-in aliases that are available in each PowerShell session.
 The `Get-Alias` cmdlet displays the aliases available in a PowerShell session.